Skip to content

 What does this mean?

-The differences between our skin can determine several things.
+The structural differences between our skin can determine several things.

-• Effectiveness of topical skin lightening creams and lotions
+• The effectiveness of topical creams and lotions

-• Safety of chemical peels and skin laser treatments
+• The safety of chemical peels and skin laser treatments